Breeds

 This doe is from a direct French Import, driven from Nova Scotia, Canada.
 In France, the Hotot are more elegant, with an arched body, long legs and ears, and an alert stance.

 Most exotic of the meat variety of rabbits is the Blanc de Hotot.
-Listed as Threatened by the Livestock Conservancy, this breed by ARBA breeder tallies list it as the #1 most critically endangered in the U.S. Very few pure bloodlines exist in the country.
+Listed as Threatened by the Livestock Conservancy, this breed by ARBA breeder tallies list it as one of the most critically endangered in the U.S. Very few pure bloodlines exist in the country.
 The breed dates back to 1912 in France, while the original imports of this breed into the U.S. occurred in the 1970’s with the first showing in 1978.
 The original breed has very unique fur with a frosted sheen and the distinctive black markings around the eyes much like black eyeliner, making this rabbit very beautiful (and inspiring Arabic and Egyptian names!)
 Imports from Germany and France have occurred in recent years to regain the vigor and vitality of the breed and to reclaim the fur characteristics.
 Ask around for those who raise purebreds and have the imported French lines for strongest viability.

 IMG_1017